 Scientific images: microscopy, MRI, x-ray, diffraction patterns, circuit diagrams, the periodic table, telescopy, seismographs, cloud chamber patterns.

-In case I join a goodies swap: please don't send me anything to eat or drink, no cosmetics or jewellery and nothing scented.
+BUT I STILL LIKE GOODIES: If I I join a goodies swap: please don't send me anything to eat or drink, no cosmetics or jewellery and nothing scented.
 I love scrap paper and recycling.
-I don't like pretty-pretty: so please send me your old, sun-damaged, torn or foxed paper, card, envelopes, used stamps and old office supplies (not scrapbooking paper from the craft shop).
+Please send me your old, sun-damaged, torn or foxed paper, card, envelopes, used stamps and old office supplies (not scrapbooking paper from the craft shop).
 If you think it's too old or damaged or grubby or creased for a swap and it's at the bottom of your "can't bring myself to throw it away" drawer: please send it to me, you will make my day!
 Don't be shy, I won't mark you down!
 Please don't send me plastic unless it's something you would otherwise throw out.
 I like to be biodegradeable.
-I'm chill with religious images and greetings.
-In fact, I like them!
-But please don't mission.

 I thought I'd put a little something here for my fellow stamp swappers.
 Science, technology and medicine, please!
 I love stamps with a limited colour palette and a strong graphical component.
 Often the definitives of republics fit that description (Poland and the Czech Republic have lovely definitives), as well as Europa/CEPT and human rights motifs, but I'm not keen on portrait stamps or photographic ones.
 I like bridges, oil rigs, oil refineries... anything like that.
 I don't like Christmas and Easter stamps.
 I'll repeat that, because I've been getting a lot of them: I don't like Christmas and Easter stamps.
 I love the USA pottery and mineral stamps and the Dutch Luchtpost-bicycle.
 Newfound love: Singaporean "vanishing trades".

-In other words: please send me your pots and science!
+In other words: please send me your engineering, medicine and science!

 I don't send out "third Reich" stamps.
 I know some people like to collect them and I understand that.
 Sorry!